pagkly/Zed/Investopedia3/Why Fast-Moving Consumer Goods Matter.md

 That's why packaging is a very important factor in the production process.
 The logistics and distribution systems often require secondary and tertiary packaging to maximize efficiency.
 The unit pack or primary package is critical for product protection and shelf life, and also provides information and sales incentives to consumers.

 FCMGs are sold in large quantities, so they are considered a reliable source of revenue.
-This high volume of sales also offsets the low [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp) on individual sales as well.
+This high volume of sales also offsets the low [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp) on individual sales as well.

-As investments, FMCG stocks generally promise low-growth but are safe bets with predictable [margins](https://www.investopedia.com/terms/m/margin.asp), stable returns, and regular dividends.
+As investments, FMCG stocks generally promise low-growth but are safe bets with predictable [[margins]](https://www.investopedia.com/terms/m/margin.asp), stable returns, and regular dividends.

 ## Special Considerations